plone/plone.versioncheck/README.rst

 [P]rerelease update
     At PyPI there is a newer prerelease version available (major, minor or bugfix).
     Descriptions shows on which level.
-    Only if there is no final release updatye available.
+    Only if there is no final release update available.
     Color: Blue

 [R] Required by
     If tracked and option ``--required-by`` was given, show packages this package is required by.
-    Valid for current active/ used version.
+    Valid for current active/used version.
     Keep in mind this is based on the declared requirements, missing or implicit requirements are not covered.